gregorwolf/pg-beershop/README.md

 ### Deploy to Kyma

-Download the kubeconfig from your Kyma instance via the menu behind the account Icon in the upper right corner.
+Download the kubeconfig from your Kyma instance via the download icon in the cluster overview.
 Save it in _~/.kube/kubeconfig-kyma.yml_.
 Then run:

 `export KUBECONFIG=~/.kube/kubeconfig-kyma.yml`